-I like to think of quantitative questions as providing the kind of basic insight that you would find in a survey like a census.
+I like to think of quantitative questions as providing the kind of basic insight that you would find in a survey similar to a census.

-As a survey creator asking these kinds of questions, you are really just looking for the basic data points to create a statistical analysis of your respondents.
+As a survey creator asking these kinds of questions, you are really just looking for the basic data points that will enable you to perform a statistical analysis of your respondents.

 The Best Question Types for Collecting Quantitative Data

-There are a wide variety of options for question types that collect quantitative data, which answers your questions of “what,” “when,” and “how.”
+There are a wide variety of options for question types that collect quantitative data, which answer your questions of “what,” “when,” and “how.”

 These include, but are not limited to:

-- Radio Buttons: The question type to use when you want respondents to select just one option from a list of possible choices.
-Also available in grid format.
+- Radio Buttons: This is the question type to use when you want respondents to select just one option from a list of possible choices.
+It’s also available in grid format.

 - Checkboxes: Similar to Radio Buttons, Checkboxes allow respondents to choose multiple options from a list.
-Also available in grid format.
+This is also available in grid format.

-- Drop Down Menus: Are another way to present single-select questions.
-Also available in grid format.
+- Drop Down Menus: This is another way to present single-select questions, and it’s available in grid format.

 - Drag and Drop: A fun, interactive way for respondents to order or organize responses.

-- Likert Scale: This question type is a easy way to get quick input on how respondents rate a specific topic.
+- Likert Scale: This question type is an easy way to get quick insights into where respondents fall on a rating scale for a given topic.

-- Slider Scale: Similar to a Likert Scale, but instead of having a set number of possible responses, respondents can base their input on a sliding scale.
+- Slider Scale: This is similar to a Likert Scale, but instead of having a set number of possible responses, respondents can base their input on a sliding scale.

 - Star Ranking: This question type will be familiar to anyone who has left a Google review.
 Using a one-to-five star system (with an option for “not applicable”), respondents rank quality.
-Also available in grid format, as shown.
+The grid format is shown below.